 - A unique and privileged insight into the whole of London

-Cons of being a London taxi driver include:
+Cons of being a London cab driver include:

 - Passing the Knowledge is a monumental feat that involves memorising more than 25,000 streets – it can take as long as earning a degree and represents thousands of hours of effort and study

 - The training can be very expensive with some trainees paying over £200,000 while learning